rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 });
 ```

-I no longer need to work around asynchronicity by polling or guessing using `setTimeout`.
-Instead, I can write tests that are similar in scope to E2E tests, but don't rely on browser timings but "domain events" instead.
+I no longer need to work around asynchronicity by polling or flushing the event queue.
+Instead, I can even write tests that are similar in scope to E2E tests, but don't rely on browser timings, but the "domain events" that redux yields instead.
 This makes large tests a little more bearable, as the error message will quickly point to where the test is failing.

 <small>An integration test that fills a form, submits it and waits for two events to be dispatched before asserting that the component correctly reflects the new state (from the [`redux-saga-example`](https://github.com/rradczewski/expect-redux/blob/master/examples/redux-saga-example/src/App.test.js#L30-L50))</small>
 ```js